 This is another test you must not miss.
 Pashmina is an animal fibre and is likely to pill, however much you try.
 Pilling can be reduced to an extent but won’t completely go.
 If you don’t spot any pilling, it means that there is some synthetic mixed.

 The test involves burning a tiny fringe of a Pashmina to check if it’s genuine.
 You need to be really careful while doing this as you wouldn't want to burn down that precious piece.
 Once you lit up that scrap, notice how it smells and looks.
-Genuine pashmina will leave a burnt hair smell and there’ll be some powdery residue behind.
+A 100 Pashmina scarf will leave a burnt hair smell and there’ll be some powdery residue behind.
 If it’s a synthetic fibre, you may smell burnt leaves and it will burn more brightly and leave a small bump behind.

 These are some of the most common and simple ways to know if your Pashmina is a genuine one.
 These are mostly fail-proof and help in buying the right Pashmina and prevent you from getting fleeced.
 Phew!
 Not only is there pain of having lost your money, but it also turns you against such beautiful works of art because of an unpleasant shopping experience.